 Gamification in banking is a successful method to attract depositors and help them reach their savings goals

 Trust is the result of a long course of thoughtful actions.
 Understanding the financial needs of your audience and helping it reach goals is not as simple as it seems.
-But introducing gamification in banking to increase deposits is one way to do that.
+But implementing gamification ideas in banking to increase deposits is one way to do that.
 And it’s an especially good way taking into account the proliferation of smart devices, the mass popularity of gaming, and the hobbies of tech-savvy millennials.

 Speaking of millennials, this generation is interested in getting rewards for purchases and engaging with brands.
 On top of that, 40% of millennials say there should be games connected with loyalty programs.